MariamEld/bewitched-sleep/README.md

 ./sleeping-ta
 ```
 To terminate the simulation safely, you pass a SIG_INT to the process.
 You can simply do so on your terminal if it is running in the foreground by simply pressing Ctrl + C.
-It is important to end the simulation safely to close file buffers, end threads safely and most important to let the students and TAs finish their jobs and not to interrupt programming, waiting, helping or sleeping(just kidding, a SIG_INT would awake the TA, so that he can catch his flight to Paris.)
+It is important to end the simulation safely to close file buffers, end threads safely and most importantly to let the students and TAs finish their jobs and not to interrupt programming, waiting, helping or sleeping(just kidding, a **SIG_INT would awake the TA, so that he can catch his flight to Paris.**)
-## SVG Rendering
-If you choose to have 3 waiting chairs, we can reward you with an elegant SVG rendering feature.
-After you halt the simulation, you just open the SVG file that will be created in the same folder.
-The file can have a relatively large height, so you may want to zoom in.
-Bonus Exercise: How many 42s are there in the SVG file?

 ## Thread Safety Concerns